We chat to celebrated doctor and author, Dr Nitu Bajekal, about the proven lifestyle strategies that will help your PCOS symptoms...

 High levels of the stress hormone cortisol will increase feelings of anxiety, depression and can lead to trouble sleeping.
 “It’s a vicious cycle in PCOS,” says Dr Nitu.
 “If you haven’t slept properly, you’ll wake up feeling stressed and the stress and fatigue can lead to other symptoms such as anxiety and depression.

-“Everyone gets stressed sometimes, so what’s important is to learn what works for you to manage and reduce your stress levels,” says Dr Nitu.
-“For example, try breathing exercises ( available in the Jennis CycleMapping app ), mindfulness, go for a walk with a friend, meditate or listen to music – whatever works for you.”
+“Everyone gets stressed sometimes, so it's important is to learn what works for you,” says Dr Nitu.
+“For example, try breathing exercises, mindfulness, go for a walk with a friend, meditate or listen to music – whatever works for you.”

 4. Cut back on alcohol